-Apple revealed its 2019 update to the iPad alongside the iPhone 11 range, and while it still features the same A10 Fusion chipset, it now features a larger 10.2in display.
+Apple revealed its 2019 update to the iPad alongside the iPhone 11 range in September 2019, and while it still features the same A10 Fusion chipset, it now features a larger 10.2in display.
 The A10 Fusion chipset isn’t the most powerful Apple-powered chip on the market by any means, and it may struggle to run some of the more graphically demanding 3D games on the App Store, but it’s a great option for casual gamers.

 It’s also the cheapest iPad of Apple’s tablet range at £349/$329, which explains the lack of a more powerful processor.
 If you’re looking to get into the world of iPad gaming on a budget, the iPad (2019) is the one to go for.

 5. iPad Pro 12.9in (2018)